NasheethAhmedA/Tic-Tac-Toe-Game/README.md

 ## Tic Tac Toe Game

+ This is a self-contained, efficient, and visually appealing Tic Tac Toe implementation, with a unique isomorphic approach and mathematical optimization for determining the winner.
+The Game is [Available here!](https://nasheethahmeda.github.io/Tic-Tac-Toe-Game)

 ### Design:
 - **HTML:** Defines the game board, status bar, and Title/Restart button.
 - **CSS:** Styles the game board, cells, and status bar for a clean and responsive UI.